-If you manage or own a business that uses an open office layout, you may be wondering "What's the best furniture for our work environment?"
+If you manage or own a business that uses an open space layout, you may be wondering "What's the best furniture for our open office environment?"

 Perhaps you’ve recently relocated the office or want a bit of an upgrade.